amandeepmittal/nightowl/README.md

 1. Download `NightOwl-vX.X.X.zip` from the [latest release](https://github.com/amandeepmittal/nightowl/releases/latest)
 2. Unzip and move `NightOwl.app` to your Applications folder
-3. Remove the quarantine flag (required once for unsigned builds):
+3. Remove the quarantine flag **before** first launch (required once for unsigned builds):
    ```bash
    xattr -cr /Applications/NightOwl.app
    ```
 4. Open `NightOwl.app` from Applications or Spotlight

+### If you already double-clicked and saw "NightOwl.app Not Opened"

+macOS 15+ shows a Gatekeeper dialog whose primary button is **Move to Trash**.
+Do **not** click it (it will delete the app).
+Recover by:

+1. Click **Done** to dismiss the dialog.
+2. Open **System Settings → Privacy & Security**, scroll to the Security section, and click **Open Anyway** next to the NightOwl entry.
+3. Confirm with your password, then reopen NightOwl.

+Alternatively, run the `xattr -cr` command from step 3 above and reopen — it bypasses the prompt entirely.

 ## Verify it is working